Kdholakia95/Reinforcement-Learning-Q-learning-SARSA/README.md

 # Reinforcement-Learning-Q-learning-SARSA
-Comparison of RL agents using On-Policy and Off-Policy learning
+RL agents using On-Policy and Off-Policy learning

+Comparing the performance of RL agents using different temporal difference(TD) algorithms, namely - SARSA, Q-learning and lambda-SARSA (SARSA with eligibility traces).